 |For tourists who expect a hotel pick-up, you'll see this "firing squad" line just after exiting the baggage claim hall.
 Expect these ladies and gentlemen bearing your name on white boards.|

-I shiver at the thought of other countries welcoming me this nicely in their respective countries.
+I shiver at the thought of other countries welcoming me that way.
 It is NOT always "Fun in the Philippines", Mr. Tourism Secretary.
 Nope.
 I know the difference between civility (and "just doing our job") and rudeness.
 A few seconds later, a well-fed middle-aged Customs Official was kicking the carton box of an Indian national.
 Another one was rummaging carelessly through someone else's huge baggage, questioning why he has toys which, to me didn't seem an inordinate amount.
 What if you had a big family?
 There is something amiss here.
 Manners are important to welcome visitors - and these are visitors!
 Civil service demands rightful conduct.
 Unfortunately, you can't always teach manners in school.

 |This is the arrival hall's baggage claim area.
 From here, walk through those unmanned yellow counters and out to the exit where a throng gathers to meet their arriving guests.|